Vyral/will-cook/_posts/2024-10-10-pros-and-cons-of-living-in-a-homeowners-association.md

 **Pro \#4: Community engagement.** HOAs often organize community events, like sports leagues and barbeques, that can foster a sense of community and belonging.

-This might all sound great, but it isn’t all upside.
-Here are four key cons of living in an HOA:
+This might all sound great, but there are downsides you need to be aware of, too.

 **Con \#1: The monthly fee.** This is probably the most infamous issue of living in an HOA.
 These fees can be substantial, and they might even increase without your consent.